-Level up, get unstuck, and build your team’s writing and design skills with online training from a leading voice in UX content.
+Level up, get unstuck, and build your writing and design skills with online training from a leading expert in UX content.

 Hello, I’m Scott!
-I’m a bit of a UX and content nerd, and love sharing my enthusiasm and knowledge with people who are trying to plan, write, and design better digital experiences.
+I’m a bit of a UX and content nerd.
+I love sharing my enthusiasm and knowledge with people who are trying to plan, write, design, and manage better digital experiences.

 I’ve been focused on the content side of UX and digital strategy for over 12 years, and have led over 100 talks, trainings, and workshops on the topics you’ll find here.

-My goals as an instructor is to empower people with whiteboard-friendly frameworks for approaching difficult content, design, and strategy problems in new ways.
+My goals as an instructor is to empower teams with whiteboard-friendly frameworks for approaching difficult content, design, and strategy problems in new ways.

-I hope you’ll consider joining me and your future fellow learners for one of the sessions listed here.
-We can’t wait to meet you!
+I hope you’ll consider joining me and your future fellow learners for one of the public sessions listed here, or reaching out to discuss an in-house presentation or training for your team.

 Scott Kubie, Instructor